 Farrah Nazir, Acting Creative & Partnerships Lead, Wellcome

-A research project investigating the spread of health information on social media from the point of view of parents, using information about vaccinations as a case study.
+- Ethnographic research into health information on social media from the point of view of parents, using parents with young children who are making a decision on whether or not to vaccinate their children as a case study.

-Opportunities: 5 big opportunity spaces for improving the utility and spread of high quality health information on social media were identified through collaboration with the workshop participants
+- 5 big opportunity spaces for improving the utility and spread of high quality health information on social media

 Wellcome launches research to investigate fake health news on social media